Isa Brown: Eggs, Height, Size and Raising Tips

 ISA Brown

-The ISA Brown breed has been used worldwide for more than 35 years and has been proven to lay more eggs than the competition.
-It also has an excellent food-to-egg performance ratio, making it a very profitable breed for commercial use or an easy breed for small farmers.
+The ISA Brown breed has been a worldwide sensation, now for more than 35 years.
+The breed egg-laying talents have been proven, outshining its closest competition.
+ISA Brown’s outstanding food-to-egg performance ratio makes it a very profitable breed for commercial use, a natural magnet to small poultry farmers.

-The breed has gained popularity with smaller and new chicken farmers, thanks to its ease of care and docile temperament.
-If you want to start raising chickens in your backyard for eggs or as pets, this is a perfect breed for the job.
+Small farmers come for ease of care.
+But they stay for docile temperament.
+If you wish to start raising chickens in your backyard for eggs or as pets, these little cluckers would be the perfect breed for you.

 It’s not uncommon for retired ISA Brown chickens to become family pets.
 The British Hen Welfare Trust works to give these sweet girls homes where they can live out the rest of their lives once their commercial egg production slows.